St. Anselm's Abbey School: Academics

 An entrance exam is required.
 The school attempts to create an academically challenging curriculum that offers classes in a range of subjects, including 26 Advanced Placement courses.
 In 2024, roughly one-third of the graduating class achieved commendation or higher honors from the National Merit Scholar program.
 The average combined SAT score was over 1395.
 In 2025, 84% of the 37 graduates achieved the AP Scholar, AP Scholar with Distinction, or National AP Scholar level as defined by the Advanced Placement Program.

 Each student who has graduated from St. Anselm's Abbey School since its founding has been accepted to and attended an accredited four-year college or university.
 For the three-year period from 2018 to 2020, the five most popular destinations for St. Anselm's graduates were Boston College, University of Notre Dame, the University of Maryland, College Park, the University of Virginia, and the College of William & Mary.

 The school's curriculum emphasizes classics and is somewhat idiosyncratic.
 Grades are called "forms", in accordance with the British school system.
 In addition to six years of science and four years of a spoken language (either French, Spanish, or Arabic), four years of Latin are required.
 Ancient Greek is also offered as an elective for students in the Upper School.
 As in many other religious schools, theology is also a required course each year.

-The school is accredited by the Middle States Association of Colleges and Secondary Schools and is a member of the National Association of Independent Schools.
+The school is accredited by the Middle States Association of Colleges and Schools and is a member of the National Association of Independent Schools.

 In a December 2006 online discussion, Washington Post columnist and Challenge Index creator Jay Mathews said, "Saint Anselm's Abbey in NE D.C. has one of the highest ratings in the country, far above most private schools I know."
 Following up in June 2011, Mathews declared that had he included private schools on his "Challenge Index", St. Anselm's Abbey School would have "a rating of 7.250 and a national ranking of 27th if [he] put it on the list.
 On the Washington area list it would have been No. 1."

 The Baltimore Sun has called St. Anselm's "one of the country's premier college preparatory schools."
 In August 2017, Town & Country listed St. Anselm's as one of the top 10 Catholic high schools in the country.

 Class sizes are 10-20 per class.
 The school's student-to-faculty ratio is 6:1.
 Classes are smallest in the Upper Division (Forms V and VI), and graduating classes are typically made up of 40 or fewer students.